AnupamaRajkumar/AnupamaRajkumar/README.md

 I love reading technical papers and try to implement and reproduce them as much as possible.
 Find implementations from some such papers in my 3D computer vision and sensor fusion repositories.\
 I believe as a researcher, we should not be limited by our coding capabilities.
 Hence, I try to practise as much coding as I can in my free time.
 Although I like C and C++ more, I have been pushing myself out of my comfort zone to get more familiar with Python.
 General C++ and data structure algorithms and PyTorch tutoral and implementations can be found in my repositories

+### I’m currently working on 🔭 ...
+A very interesting research topic that resonates with me, I am working on performing semantic segmentation on high-resolution satellite images to detect waste landfills.
+The project is done in association with Hungarian Academy of Sciences, Budapest, Hungary and supervised by Dr. Tamas Sziranyi and Dr. Andras Majdik.\
+In absence of a high resolution dataset catering to landfills, I have been working on creating and annotating my own dataset.
+Currently I am in the process of training various machine learning models and once benchmarked, I would be happy to make the dataset available for further use and development!

 ### Some interesting implementations :mag:
 1. Robust line and plane fitting using RANSAC - traditional and optimised implementation (C++) : https://github.com/AnupamaRajkumar/3D-Computer-Vision/tree/master/RANSAC
 2. Image rectification and mosaiking using homography (C++): https://github.com/AnupamaRajkumar/3D-Computer-Vision/tree/master/HomographyEstimation